vdsabev/overstate/README.md

 ## API Reference
 ### `createStore`
-Creates a store from a source object, deep copying all values and proxying all functions to call `update` when executed.
+Creates a store from a source object, deep copying all values and proxying all functions to call `store.update` when executed.

 Can optionally receive a second argument to customize behavior:
 ```js